Update 2022-06-16: I am no longer recommending the Amazon affiliate programs. Commissions are just too low to make all the hard work worth it.

 If you follow me on Facebook, you know that recently, I started to invest massively in Amazon sites.
-It’s quite funny because most affiliate marketers are doing completely the opposite and move away from Amazon.
+It’s quite funny because most affiliate marketers are doing completely the opposite and moving away from Amazon.

-Before continuing, I want to explain to you that at the ends of 2019, I’ve started/bought 8 new Amazon sites because I wanted to add more diversity to my portfolio, 6 months after a big investment, this happened (Amazon commissions cut) and I decided to stop this new venture and sell at lost all my new sites (except one).
+Before continuing, I want to explain to you that at the end of 2019, I’ve started/bought 8 new Amazon sites because I wanted to add more diversity to my portfolio, 6 months after a big investment, this happened (Amazon commissions cut) and I decided to stop this new venture and sell at lost all my new sites (except one).

-After a few months working part-time on this Amazon site, I realized how easy it was and realized the potential of Amazon affiliate websites.
+After a few months of working part-time on this Amazon site, I realized how easy it was and realized the potential of Amazon affiliate websites.
 You have to understand that I started doing affiliate marketing in the most competitive niches like finance, software, marketing, etc… So ranking Amazon sites for me is literally a joke.

 Why Invest in Amazon Affiliate Sites